Michael Caine (racing driver)

-Michael Caine (born 13 August 1969 in Cambridge) is a British racing driver.
+Michael Charles Caine (born 13 August 1969 in Cambridge) is a British racing driver.
 He currently competes in the British GT Championship and the British Touring Car Championship.
 He was the 2012 British GT champion along with Daniele Perfetti.

 Racing career

 British Touring Car Championship

-He made his British Touring Car Championship debut for Airwaves Racing at Rockingham in 2011, where he competed for two rounds, scoring a point on his debut.
+Caine made his British Touring Car Championship debut for Airwaves Racing at Rockingham in 2011, where he competed for two rounds, scoring a point on his debut.

 Caine returned to the BTCC for the 2013 season, beginning with the fifth round of the championship at Croft, where he would drive a Ford Focus Mk.III ST for Addison Lee Motorbase.

-Michael Caine returned to the BTCC with Team HARD in 2016 replacing Chris Smiley.
-On 3 January 2018, Caine was announced as the 4th driver with Team HARD for the 2018 season of the British Touring Car Championship.
+Caine returned to the BTCC with Team HARD in 2016 replacing Chris Smiley.
+On 3 January 2018, Caine was announced as the fourth driver with Team HARD for the 2018 season of the British Touring Car Championship.
 On 27 September 2019, it was announced that Caine would be replacing Nicolas Hamilton at Motorbase for the remaining two rounds of the season.

 British GT Championship

-He has previously competed in series such as the Porsche Carrera Cup Great Britain and the British GT Championship.
+Caine has previously competed in series such as the Porsche Carrera Cup Great Britain and the British GT Championship.
 For 2012, he returned to the British GT Championship with Motorbase in a Porsche 911 GT3R.

 Caine stayed in the championship for 2013, now paired with Ahmad Al Harthy.
 Caine remained with Motorbase Performance for the 2014 season, now racing an Aston Martin Vantage GT3 alongside Al Harthy in the British GT Championship and with Al Harthy and Stephen Jelley in the Blancpain Endurance Series.